 Lirio Ohlson M.A., E-RYT 500 has taught meditation, pranayama and yoga asana postures for the last 20 years.
 Her goal is to make yoga available and accessible to people regardless of physical ability or aptitude.
 She enjoys bringing humor, warmth and creativity to her classes.

 Korin Charlie Pokorny was ordained as a priest by Tenshin Reb Anderson in 1999.
-He practiced as a resident at Tassajara and Green Gulch Farm for 12 years, including serving as head cook and director at Tassajara.
-He currently resides in Sebastopol.
+He practiced as a resident at Tassajara and Green Gulch Farm Zen Center for 12 years.
+Charlie and his partner, Dojin Sarah Emerson, are head priests at Stone Creek Zen Center.
+He also teaches at the Institute of Buddhist Studies.

 Diane Renshaw began Zen practice at Tassajara in 1978, received lay ordination in 1993, and is working with Tassajara on a native plant project.
 Diane lives in the San Francisco Bay Area and is a professional consulting ecologist.